-Trip Planner: Europe / Germany / Bavaria / Franconia / Lower Franconia / Wurzburg / Parks / Würzburg Residence
+Trip Planner: Europe / Germany / Bavaria / Franconia / Lower Franconia / Wurzburg / Würzburg Residence

 See the world's largest ceiling fresco at Würzburg Residence, the majestic residence of the prince-bishops of Würzburg.
 Constructed in the early 18th century, the palace combines aspects of French chateau and Viennese Baroque architecture.
 The fresco is above the palace's grand royal staircase.
 You can wander through the Imperial Hall with its stucco sculptures, colorful murals, and gold ornamentation.
 Although you must pay to enter the palace, you can roam the tranquil residence gardens free of charge.
 This site is on the UNESCO World Heritage list.
-To visit Würzburg Residence on your trip to Wurzburg, use our Wurzburg family vacation planner.
+Plan to see Würzburg Residence and other attractions that appeal to you using our Wurzburg trip planner.

 Create a full itinerary - for free!